jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/bb_models_collections/readme.md

 touch js/app.js
 touch js/models/grumble.js
 ```

+maybe git cloning a repo would be better here?
+That way, you can provide the solution code as well.

 > Something to note, backbone doesn't yell at you for having your code in the wrong folders.
 However, going forward it will be nice for you and future you to separate our concerns.
 You will see the more of this importance when we get into backbone views and routing.
 Additionally note that we are just using a static `index.html` page to create this application.
 Backbone can sit on top of frameworks like rails and express as well.
 The configuration and setups can be a bit different depending on the domain you're working in.